jessepav/lacygoill-wiki-backup/awk/sed.md

 In contrast,  a Vim  Ex command, like  `:s`, applies to  the current  line; i.e. wherever the cursor is currently.

-# What's the major difference of purpose of a range in a sed command vs in a Vim Ex command?
+# What's the main difference between sed commands and Vim Ex commands with the same name (`s`, `d`, ...)?

+In Vim, by default, most Ex commands apply only to the current line.
+In sed, by default, commands apply to *all* input lines.

-In Vim, you use  addressing to *expand* the number of lines  that are the object of a  command; in  sed, you  use addressing  to *restrict*  the number  of lines affected by a command.
+In Vim, you use  addressing to *expand* the number of lines  that are the object of a command.
+In sed,  you use  addressing to  *restrict* the  number of  lines affected  by a command.

 ##
 # When do I need the `-e` option?